sixcious/url-incrementer/_docs/HELP.md

 # Shuffle URLs
 Click the `red crossed-arrows` icon in the upper-right area of the Popup to turn this mode on.
-You can turn on Shuffle in Normal, Auto, or Toolkit modes.
+You can turn on Shuffle in Normal, Auto, or Toolkit modes (Shuffle does not work when using Next Prev actions).

 Think of this feature like how you would shuffle a deck of cards.
 It shuffles the URLs you'll see next.